 8. Bei Mir Bist du Schoen (Key of F minor; Rosetones, Rich, George)

-9. How About You (Karen, GN, Glen P.; modified road map: the first time you hit the coda jump sing two bars before C, continue on as usual; the second time you hit that coda jump sign, go back to bar 5 of the piece - that's the modification; the third time you hit the coda jump sign, take the jump to the coda as usual)
+9. How About You (Karen, GN, Glen P.; modified road map: the first time you hit the coda jump sing two bars before C, continue on as usual; the second time you hit that coda jump sign, go back to bar 5 of the piece - that's the modification; the third time you hit the coda jump sign, take the jump to the coda as usual)10.
+Moonlight Serenade (Kay)

 11. What a Wonderful World (Rosetones)